Soups, chowders, and soup preparations

 Original 1896 Text

-Fish Force-meat.
-1 egg. ½ cup raw fish.
-Salt. ¼ cup fine stale bread crumbs. ¼ cup milk.
-Cook bread and milk to a paste, add egg well beaten, and fish pounded and forced through a purée strainer.
+½ cup fine stale bread crumbs ¼ cup milk 1 egg ⅔ cup raw fish to taste Salt Cook bread and milk to a paste, add egg well beaten, and fish pounded and forced through a purée strainer.
 Season with salt.
-A meat chopper is ofgreat assistance in making force-meats, as raw fish or meat may be easily forced through it.
+A meat chopper is of great assistance in making force-meats, as raw fish or meat may be easily forced through it.
 Bass, halibut, or pickerel are the best fish to use for force-meat.
 Force-meat is often shaped into small balls.